 - The Total Money Makeover: A Proven Plan for Financial Fitness

-- The Money Class: Learn to Create Your New American Dream
+- The Money Class: Learn to Create Your New American Dream.

 Or any of the other wonderful books out there by popular personal finance authors.
 Really, you can browse Amazon here all day and probably find the perfect author that is right for you and your current financial planning situation right now.

 This week, I challenge you to just spend a few minutes reading something financial each day.
 The daily reminder will help you keep on track with your goals and will help keep you from being careless with your own finances.